 “I saw so many instances where a volatile or explosive situation that ended with extreme violence could have been avoided if the communication was there.
 That’s why I picked my major,” he says.

-Reza studied communications, along with minors in sociology and legal studies, and ended up at USF because his mom worked on campus.
+Along with communications studies, Reza completed minors in sociology and legal studies, and ended up at USF because his mom worked on campus.
 He called USF “a place of knowledge and a refuge to help me continue down a positive path.”

 “Perseverance comes to mind when I think of Antonio,” Richman says.
 “He just doesn’t give up, ever.”